braitsch/js3/README.md

-JS3 - A simple AS3 drawing & tweening API for the JavaScript Canvas
+JS3 - A lightweight port of the AS3 [TweenLite](http://www.greensock.com/tweenlite/) library for the JavaScript Canvas
 =============

-This is a work in progress, however you can view the evolving documentation [here](http://quietless.com/js3/docs/ "docs") and a gallery of some examples [here](http://quietless.com/js3/gallery/ "gallery").
+This is a work in progress, however you can view the evolving documentation [here](http://quietless.com/js3/) and a gallery of some examples [here](http://quietless.com/js3/gallery/ "gallery").